Cauchy-Schwarz Regularized Autoencoder: Evaluation

 As introduced in Section~\ref{sec:ssl} we evaluate our semi-supervised approach with MNIST for digit classification as well as DISFA~\cite{mavadati2013disfa} and FERA2015~\cite{ZhangYCCRHLG14}.
 The results for MNIST is shown in Table~\ref{tab:ssl}(a).
 For all models we used the same architecture and optimization and report results on different number of labels used during training.
 For every model setting we report the average of five runs with different random seeds.
 When directly comparing VAE and CSRAE as well as VampPriorVAE and MixtureCSRAE our models improved average classification by at least 0.7\% (VAE vs. CSRAE) and at most 12.89\% (VampPriorVAE vs MixtureCSRAE).

 DISFA~\cite{mavadati2013disfa} and FERA2015~\cite{ZhangYCCRHLG14} are face datasets which evaluates learning of facial action units.
-Facial action units are labels coded according to the Facial Action Coding System (FACS) which refer to a set of facial muscle movements defined by their appearance on the face~\cite{ekman1997face}.
-These facial movements can be used for coding nearly any anatomically possible facial expression and have wide potential applications in mental state analysis, i.e., deception detection~\cite{feldman1979detection}, diagnosing mental health~\cite{rubenstein2018latent}, and improving e-learning experiences~\cite{niu2018automatic}.
-Most of the existing AU recognition methods are in a supervised fashion, for which a large number of facial images with AU labels are required.
-However, since AUs are subtle, local and have significant subject-dependent variations, qualified FACS experts are required to annotate facial AUs.
-In addition, labeling AUs is time-consuming and labor-intensive, making it impractical to manually annotate a large set of face images.
-While at the same time, there are massive facial images, i.e., available on the Internet, video surveillance, social media, etc. There are still very limited studies about how to make such massive unlabeled face images to assist in AU recognition from a relatively small label face dataset.
+These datasets have labelled facial action units according to the Facial Action Coding System (FACS)~\cite{ekman1997face} which define a set of facial muscle movements.
+FACS allows to encode any anatomically possible facial expression and have shown wide applications in face and emotion recognition as well as mental health analysis.
+Most of the existing approaches for AU recognition are supervised and require a large number of facial action unit labels.
+However, FACS-based labelling is time-consuming and require expert knowledge.
 Table~\ref{tab:ssl} (b) and (c) shows the results w.r.t. average F1 score for DISFA (b) and FERA2015 (c).
 For each model setting and each fold we ran the experiments five times and report the average of it.
 We only compare our models to those of VampPriorVAE because VampPriorVAE consistently showed better performance than both VAE and IWAE.
 Further, we also report supervised results from a convolutional model with the same architecture as the encoder of our model (denoted as CNN in the results) and a Resnet18~\cite{he2016deep}.
 As both tables show, our results with MixtureCSRAE outperform the ones of VampPriorVAE.
-For DISF, we show that with only 25\% of the labels we can achieve significant performance in comparison to the supervised equivalent (27.1 vs. 34.14).
+For DISFA, we show that with only 25\% of the labels we can achieve significant performance in comparison to the supervised equivalent (27.1 vs. 34.14).
 However, this seems to be also dependent on the dataset itself.
 While we could get closer to the supervised performance in the case of DISFA, we only could reach an F1 score of 27.11 in comparison to the equivalent supervised F1 score of 66.01.
 Another interesting observation is that for FERA2015 the F1 score decreases with increasing proportion of labels (30.56 vs. 27.11).
 As the individual AU performance differs greatly the average overall F1 performance is easily steered by very low or very high F1 score of a specific AU.
 In this case, increasing number of labels increased the individual F1 score of three out of five AUs, however, decreased overall average F1 score.